Project Overview

 Working with business

-The GOALD project is working with a range of businesses, not-for-profit organisations and community groups as project partners.
+The GOALD project has worked with a range of businesses, not-for-profit organisations and community groups as project partners.
 These include: iSight Cornwall, Hearing Loss Cornwall, Cornwall Rural Community Charity, Devon and Cornwall South Asian Society, and Nudge in the South West of England; Scotland-based partners Active Stirling and Sports Heritage Scotland; and UK-wide organisations UKActive, Sporting Heritage, and Generations Working Together.
 Links to all of GOALD’s partner organisations can be accessed from the GOALD project webpage (https://www.plymouth.ac.uk/research/centre-for-health-technology/goald).

-Facilitated by introductions by colleagues from the eHealth Productivity and Innovation in Cornwall and the Isles of Scilly (EPIC) project, based at the University of Plymouth (see https://www.plymouth.ac.uk/research/epic), GOALD is actively engaging with innovators and small to medium-sized enterprises based in the South West interested in developing new technologies.
-GOALD has the potential to offer businesses that engage with the project the opportunity to test project-relevant product ideas and design concepts with its Scotland- and Cornwall-based intergenerational co-production groups.
-GOALD will also offer an extensive programme of business-facing events to share project findings with organisations interested in understanding the challenges of engaging different older populations in co-design and in developing new products and services.
-These will complement the existing programme of ‘project talks’ organised via zoom which are examples of the kinds of events GOALD will run, designed to stimulate ideas and demonstrate what is on offer for project partners and colleagues.
-Information on past and forthcoming events and how to access them is available from https://www.plymouth.ac.uk/whats-on/goald-project-talks and may also be viewed on our twitter page (https://twitter.com/GOALDStirPlym).
+Facilitated by introductions by colleagues from the eHealth Productivity and Innovation in Cornwall and the Isles of Scilly (EPIC) project, based at the University of Plymouth’s Centre for Health Technology (see https://www.plymouth.ac.uk/research/epic), GOALD has actively engaged with innovators and small to medium-sized enterprises interested in developing new digital technologies for health connectivity in later life.
+GOALD has offered businesses that engage with the project the opportunity to test project-relevant product ideas and design concepts with its Scotland- and Cornwall-based co-production groups.
+Feedback from the co-production groups was used to create ‘toolkits’ of design guidance for digital developers.
+The project also launched the ‘GOALD Challenge’, a design competition which provided small grants for digital resource development based on the toolkit guidance.
+In addition to raising awareness of the benefits of co-design, it gave businesses the reciprocal opportunity to test and provide feedback to improve GOALD’s toolkits for developers.
+GOALD is also sharing project findings with organisations interested in understanding the challenges of engaging different older populations in co-design and in developing new products and services.
+These complement the existing programme of ‘project talks’ organised via zoom which are examples of the kinds of events GOALD has run, designed to stimulate ideas and demonstrate what is on offer for project partners and colleagues.
+Information on project events is available from https://www.plymouth.ac.uk/whats-on/goald-project-talks and may also be viewed on our twitter page (https://twitter.com/GOALDStirPlym).

 Diversity and environments of ageing